Tron0/AkladellWebsite/rules.md

 **Magic Items** Inquisitors may only own no more than three magic items.

-**Parry:** Inquisitors with a Dexterity score of 14 or better can fight on the defensive, parrying enemy blows and dodging attacks, as shown on the table below.
-The Inquisitor can parry at any time once per enemy attack, without giving up the ability to attack themselves in the same round.
+**Parry:** Inquisitors with a Dexterity score of 14 or better can fight on the defensive, parrying an enemy blow, as shown on the table below.
+The Inquisitor can parry one enemy attack without giving up the ability to attack themselves in the same round.
 Parrying is not effective against ranged weapons, but is effective against claws, bites and touch attacks.

 | **Dexterity Score** | **Penalty to Enemy Attacks** |
 |---------------------|------------------------------|